ormesino/tcc-test-partitioning/DECISIONS.md

 Baseline reports include duration, package count, package source, success state, and error text when a run fails.
 The CLIs reject failed baseline reports when those reports are used as `T1` inputs.
+Cold baselines execute with a fresh, isolated `GOCACHE`; warm baselines inherit the cache populated by their successful warm-up.
+Reports are staged and published without directly truncating an existing valid artifact.

 ## 11. Cold and Warm Cache Campaigns

 The final methodology distinguishes two regimes.

 **Cold runs** include the normal cost of building and executing test binaries.
-This reflects a less controlled environment where compilation contributes to the observed wall-clock time.
+Each partitioned worker receives its own initially empty `GOCACHE`, matching the independent-runner interpretation of ADR-017.
+Cache-directory creation and cleanup are outside the measured makespan; compilation performed by `go test` remains inside it.

 **Warm runs** pre-compile the selected test binaries before measurement using a no-test command that populates Go's build cache.
 The partitioned execution then